-A shining example of charity-driven investment in community facilities has expanded its space with help from Ashfield Building Group following the completion of the latest phase of Welcome Inn near Horsforth.
+This is a shining example of a charity-driven investment in community facilities that has expanded its space with help from Ashfield Building Group following the completion of the latest phase of Welcome In, near Horsforth.

 The room in its previous state was affectionately known by OPAL staff as ‘Siberia’ as it felt rather cold and desolate.
 Designed to be very bright and welcoming, the newly renovated space is called the Sunshine Room and Ashfield were tasked with ensuring that it lives up to its new name.

-Pictures show the space which will be transformed by Ashfield on the new phase at Welcome Inn
+Pictures show the space which will be transformed by Ashfield on the new phase at Welcome In

 Ashfield Building Group Director, Joel Ramsden said:

 “Ashfield are delighted to be given the opportunity to continue working on this much-valued amenity.
-Welcome Inn has been instrumental in supporting OPAL’s mission to offer accessible, enjoyable and enabling daytime activities for older people, to help reduce isolation and loneliness.
-It has also brought the wider community together, regardless of age, and we are looking forward to completing the Sunshine Room to deliver a facility that will help to further strengthen and extend community links.”
+Welcome In has been instrumental in supporting OPAL’s mission to offer accessible, enjoyable and enabling daytime activities for older people, to help reduce isolation and loneliness.
+It has also brought the wider community together, regardless of age, and we are delighted to have completed the Sunshine Room to deliver a facility that will help to further strengthen and extend community links.”